Itinerary

 Can you pick me up from Chamonix?

-Yes, the bus can either pick you up at Vert Lodge in CHAMONIX or at the airport in GENEVA.
-Please inform your guide via your dashboard at least 30 days prior to the tour.
+We can either pick you up at Vert Lodge in CHAMONIX or at the airport in GENEVA.
+Please let us know your choice via the client form at least 30 days prior to your arrival.
 You can book rooms or capsules at the Vert Lodge before or after your trip.
 If you are staying in Chamonix centre, the Number 1 bus offers a short ride to Les Gaillands, the bus stop outside the Vert Lodge.
-The bus timetable can be found here: https://bit.ly/3xycJQj Alternatively, the train also stops nearby at Les Pelerins.
+The bus timetable can be found here: https://bit.ly/3xycJQj.
+Alternatively, the train also stops nearby at Les Pelerins.

 Should I tip the guide?

-How will I access food and water on the Tour du Mont Blanc
+How will I access food and water on the trail?

 During the summer, it can be quite warm in the Alps, so it is important to carry enough water.
 We strongly recommend taking two litres of water.
-The tap water at the accommodations you will stay is drinkable,e but there are places along the way to fill up your bottle.
-Your guide will give you advice on this for each day.
+The tap water at the accommodations you will stay is drinkable, and there are places along the way to fill up your bottle.
+Your guide will give you advise on this for each day.
 If this is a concern for you, then we recommend that you pack iodine tablets or other water purification methods.
-Day 1: 3 hour walk, no refills.
-Day 2: 8 hour walk, 3 opportunities for refills.
-Day 3: 7 hour walk, 2 opportunities for refills.
-Day 4: 4 hour walk, 1 opportunity for refill.
-Food While trekking, you will have the chance to taste a great variety of local specialities.
+As a guide; Day 1: 3 hour walk, no refills; Day 2: 8 hour walk, 3 opportunities for refills; Day 3: 7 hour walk, 2 opportunities for refills; Day 4: 4 hour walk, 1 opportunity for refill.
+While trekking, you will have the chance to taste a great variety of local specialities.
 The breakfast is continental, often with a variety of juices, tea and coffee.
-The three-course dinner in the evening is hearty.
-For Day 1, you will need to bring lunch with you as there is nowhere to stop on the route.
-During Days 2, 3 and 4, you can purchase lunch along the way or pay for a packed lunch from the hut.
-Your guide will help you order.
-If you have any food allergies (vegetarian, vegan, gluten intolerance, etc), please make us aware of this when completing your registration form, found on your Skyhook dashboard.
-We will communicate that to huts, but if you have a specific dietary requirement, then please plan to get enough energy.
+On Day 1, you will need to bring lunch with you as there is nowhere to stop on the route.
+For Days 2, 3 and 4, you can purchase lunch along the way or pay for a packed lunch from the hut.
+Your guide will lead you on this and help you to order.
+In the evening you will receive a hearty three-course dinner.

 How do I get from Geneva Airport to Chamonix?

-Your transfers are included from Geneva Airport to Chamonix and back on the first day (8.00 am pickup) and final day (4.30 pm departure 6.00 pm arrival) of your trip only.
+Your transfers are included from Geneva Airport to Chamonix on the first day (8.00 am pickup), and return on the final day (4.30 pm departure 6.00 pm arrival), of your trip only.
 These are from Geneva Airport only.
-We do not have the ability to pick up at other places.
+We do not have the scope to pick up from other locations.
+Should you wish to organise your transfer for another day we recommend using Chamonix Valley Transfers.

 Do you trek the full Tour du Mont Blanc?